dreinoso/dreinoso.github.io/README.md

 ```
 7. Enter your GitHub credentials
 8. Wait some minutes and go to your new own page: https://yourgitname.github.io/

+Note: you can see this repository as an example for the settings.

 ## ---------------------------------------